Questions and answers about the Longship project

 The Longship project was launched on 21 September 2020, and is described in the white paper Meld.
 St. 33 (2019–2020) 'Longship - Carbon capture and storage' in the budget for the Ministry of Petroleum and Energy for 2021.

 Longship will demonstrate the capture, transport and storage of CO₂.
-Norcem will capture CO₂ at its cement plant in Breivik in Porsgrunn and Hafslund Oslo Celsio will capture CO₂ at its waste incineration plant at Klemetsrud in Oslo.
+Heidelberg Materialswill capture CO₂ at its cement plant in Brevik in Porsgrunn and Celsio will capture CO₂ at its waste incineration plant at Klemetsrud in Oslo.
 The government provides financial support to both carbon capture projects.
 Northern Lights JV DA, a collaboration between the commercial partners Equinor, Shell and TotalEnergies, will, with financial support from the government, facilitate the CO₂ transport and storage in the Longship project.
 The industrial actors will own, build and operate their facilities.
 The Norwegian state contributes with financing, facilitation and risk mitigation.

 Norway and the EU have ambitious climate goals.
 By 2050, there should be almost no greenhouse gas emissions and those that remain should be matched by sequestration in places like forests.
-For some industries, especially cement production and waste incineration, capture and storage of CO2 is the only way to remove all greenhouse gas emissions.
-The fifth major report of the UN Climate Panel points out that the global costs of keeping the increase in global average temperature below 2 degrees can be more than twice as high without CCS.
-In other reports, the UN Climate Panel and the IEA have shown that it is very difficult to achieve the global temperature targets in the Paris Agreement without CO2 management.
-The alternative involves a major restructuring of industry, energy system and consumption patterns.
-Thus, CCS can play an important role in Norway's, Europe's and the world's efforts at cutting emissions in industries that have no other alternatives.
+For some industries, especially cement production and waste incineration, capture and storage of CO2 is the only way to cut emissions.
+The UN Intergovernmental Panel on Climate Change (IPCCC) and the IEA maintain that CCS is necessary to limit global temperature below 1.5 degrees Celsius.
+The alternative involves a major restructuring of the industry, the energy system and consumption patterns.
+Thus, CCS will play a crucial role in national and international efforts to cut emissions in industries that have no other alternatives.

 The development and operation of the CO2 management projects at Sleipner and Snøhvit have for several decades demonstrated safe storage of CO2 in geological formations under the seabed on the Norwegian continental shelf.
 Safe storage is supported by monitoring programmes and reservoir simulations that new projects can benefit from.